jkeam/js_sorting/README.md

-# Sorting
+# JS Sorting
-Fun sorting algorithms for fun and profit!
+Fun sorting algorithms implemented in JavaScript for fun and profit!

 ## Setup
 1. Clone repo